koenbuyens/kalirouter/README.md

 $ apt-get install net-tools
 ```

-We then check out our scripts on the raspberry pi, following the instructions in the automation section, and connect our USB adapters, and are ready to go.
+We then check out our scripts on the raspberry pi, following the instructions in the [Automation](#automation) section, and connect our USB adapters, and are ready to go.

 ## Conclusion
 We transformed Kali into an intercepting router so that we can easily intercept communication between multiple devices.